NACE MR0175 vs NACE MR0103

 Introduction to NACE Standards

-NACE International, now part of the Association for Materials Protection and Performance (AMPP), developed both NACE MR0175 and NACE MR0103 to address the challenges posed by sour service environments—those containing H₂S.
+NACE International, now part of the Association for Materials Protection and Performance (AMPP), developed NACE MR0175 and NACE MR0103 to address the challenges posed by sour service environments—those containing H₂S.
 These environments can lead to various forms of corrosion and cracking, which can compromise the integrity of materials and potentially lead to catastrophic failures.
 The primary purpose of these standards is to provide guidelines for selecting materials that can resist these damaging effects.

 Scope and Application